 Monitoring the pre-cooling process

 The pre-cooling process should be monitored well in order to ensure that the cooling is achieved in the most efficient way.
 An uniform temperature over the entire load is a challenge.
-We advise to measure both temperature and temperature on various spots and at different time points to measure the cooling rate.
+We advise to measure both air temperature and product temperature on various spots and at different time points to measure the cooling rate.
 In this way, experience is built up and the cooling process can be optimized.

 Adapt the system settings (airflow, temperature) to the goal.
 How important is a fast speed of cooling?
 This will certainly depend on the product.
 Products with a relatively high perishability often needs a faster cooling.
 Examples are asparagus, broccoli, leaf lettuce, spinach and cherries.
 The target product temperature of the pre-cooling may depend also on the subsequent supply chain (temperature and time).